grammatek/dart_lmdb2/README.md

 ## CREDITS

-Many thanks got to the OpenLDAP team to provide such a fantastic lightweight, portable and easy to use database.
+Many thanks go to the OpenLDAP team to provide such a fantastic lightweight, portable and easy to use database.
 You can access the original source-code either directly as a GitHub [standalone version](https://github.com/LMDB/lmdb) or via the [OpenLDAP](https://git.openldap.org/openldap/openldap/tree/mdb.master) GitLab repository.

 ## LICENSE